Tiffany O'Donnell, Chief Executive Officer and EPIC Co-Chair

 Bobbi Segura, Regional Manager

-Bobbi Segura lives in Des Moines and has been actively involved in the business and nonprofit community in Central Iowa and in the Siouxland area.
+Bobbi Segura lives in Des Moines and has been actively involved in the business and nonprofit community in Central Iowa.
 For the more than 20 years, Bobbi was a business owner and entrepreneur in the field of marketing and business development.

-She founded B. Segura Consultants in 2008.
-She was a partner/member of Plum Communications, LLC, a collaborative group of writers, designers and marketing entrepreneurs who worked together to provide communications solutions.
-She was co-owner of Designgroup, Inc., an award winning graphic design firm with a long history of creating marketing materials for local, national and international clients.
+She founded B. Segura Consultants in 2008, and was a partner/member of Plum Communications, LLC, a collaborative group of writers, designers and marketing entrepreneurs who worked together to provide communications solutions.
+She was co-owner of Designgroup, Inc., an award-winning graphic design firm with a long history of creating marketing materials for local, national and international clients.

-Bobbi Is a graduate of the Leadership Iowa Institute and has been involved as a leadership volunteer of several national and local non-profit organizations and has gained a broad knowledge of these organizations, including Women Lead Change, Association of Women in Communication, NAWBO Iowa, St. Catherine of Siena Foundation Board, Central Iowa Chapter of the American Red Cross board of directors, American Red Cross Midwest Service Area Resource Council, American Red Cross National Committee on Nominations, Pinky Swear advisory council, Des Moines Carousel Foundation board of directors, and is an alumni of the Greater Des Moines Leadership Institute.
+Bobbi Is a graduate of Leadership Iowa and and currently serves on the ABI Leadership Iowa board of directors.
+She has been involved as a leadership volunteer of several national and local non-profit organizations including Women Lead Change, NAWBO Iowa, St. Catherine of Siena Foundation, Central Iowa Chapter of the American Red Cross, American Red Cross Midwest Service Area Resource Council, American Red Cross National Committee on Nominations, and Des Moines Carousel Foundation.
+She is an alumni of the Greater Des Moines Leadership Institute.

 Amy Eaton, Director of Marketing & Strategic Development